paulfurber/sdlsumo/README.md

       end
     end

     stt.STT_Quit()
     sdl.SDL_Quit()

 ##Sumo TrueType
-STT's API is identical to SDL_ttf.
-You should be able to find and replace TTF_ with STT_ and have it work identically as long as you access all of the font functionality in your existing code through the API and don't mess with the structure members directly.
-I tried including the original SDL_ttf API directly into SDLSumo but found it
+STT's API is identical to SDL\_ttf.
+You should be able to find and replace TTF\_ with STT\_ and have it work identically as long as you access all of the font functionality in your existing code through the API and don't mess with the structure members directly.
+I tried including the original SDL\_ttf API directly into SDLSumo but found it
 impossible: the TTF_Font structure includes members of Freetype2 types which themselves include members of other types each of which include more types, seemingly ad infinitum.
 After something like eight levels of increasing inclusion and indirection in the ffi.cdef statement, I gave up.
 Maybe one day I'll try again.

-Instead, an STT_Font is a simple structure containing an integer handle that indexes a back end array of TTF_Fonts.
-Creating a font merely finds the next available free handle, allocates a TTF_Font and passes any subsequent calls to the TTF_ code behind the scenes transparently.
+Instead, an STT\_Font is a simple structure containing an integer handle that indexes a back end array of TTF\_Fonts.
+Creating a font merely finds the next available free handle, allocates a TTF\_Font and passes any subsequent calls to the TTF\_ code behind the scenes transparently.

-STT_fonts are NOT garbage collected - you must free them explicitly with STT_CloseFont and unfortunately the Luajit call ffi.new("STT_Font") is useless.
-Create a new font with STT_OpenFont or its variants and set all parameters as usual.
+STT\_fonts are NOT garbage collected - you must free them explicitly with STT\_CloseFont and unfortunately the Luajit call ffi.new("STT\_Font") is useless.
+Create a new font with STT\_OpenFont or its variants.

 I hope that this is a small price to pay for having convenient working Truetype fonts in your Luajit + SDL code.

 ##Installation

     cd libstt
-    # Adjust the makefile as necessary
+    # Adjust the Makefile as necessary
     sudo make install
     cd ../lua
     cp sdlsumo.lua /your/lua5.1/module/path

 ##Issues

-STT is unfinished.
+STT is unfinished - only opening and rendering blended fonts are supported at the moment.
 SDL_Mixer is untested.
-Coming soon.
+I'm on it.

 I'm a beginner at Lua - there could well be hacks and bad practices.
 Let me know please.